dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 ![Quibli Foliage Generator Interface](../assets/images/manual_images/foliage_generator_inspector_interface.png)
 *Quibli Foliage Generator Interface*

+Please, note that _Foliage Generator_ doesn't produce the trunks of the trees, neither does it create conventional flower plants.
+It works with included as well as external meshes and processes them so that the generated plants can work as stylized leafy parts of  the foliage.
+However, using the proper textures and a bit non-literal approach, the floral decorations can be created with the _Foliage Generator_.
+{: .notice--warning}

 ## Beginning to work with Foliage Generator

 The _Foliage Generator_ can be loaded into a scene in two ways.